 It’s estimated that a million or more Catholic Mexicans visit the Basilica de Guadalupe in northeastern Mexico City on December 12 to pay homage to the country’s most revered religious icon: La Virgen Guadalupe, Our Lady of Guadalupe.

-Some people begin walking to the basilica —in some cases from towns and villages miles away— hours or days before the 12th.
+Some people begin walking to the basilica —in some cases from towns and villages many miles away— hours or days before December the 12th.
 Many of the pilgrims crawl the last few hundred yards of the journey, from the gates of the basilica to the church itself on their knees: a symbolic, painful experience.
 The pilgrims will arrive late on the eve of the day or in the early hours of the morning to ensure that they are at or near the shrine at sunrise.

 The history which led up to this occasion goes back to the time of the Spanish conquest.
 When the Spaniards arrived, they found indigenous peoples with strong, deeply-rooted belief systems of their own.